Man Utd NY float could free up cash for players

 "If it turns out that the vast majority of the proceeds are used to pay off the debt that is certainly something MUST would welcome and entirely vindicates our longstanding position that their debt was damaging our club," said Duncan Drasdo, head of the Manchester United Supporters' Trust (MUST), a lobby group.

-United were one of a number of soccer clubs listed on the London Stock Exchange in the 1990s but investor interest quickly waned because of the volatility of a results-driven industry.
+United was one of a number of soccer clubs listed on the London Stock Exchange in the 1990s but investor interest quickly waned because of the volatility of a results-driven industry.

 "Any successor to our current manager may not be as successful as our current manager," the filing said, signalling the difficulty they will have in eventually replacing Ferguson when he retires.